 Shanghai has a reputation for being one of the best places for expats to find a job in China.
 At the same time, however, competition for positions has increased dramatically.
 Companies are increasingly looking to workers from China and elsewhere in Asia to fill positions at lower wages than Western expats.

-One result is that salaries and relocation packages are perhaps not as lucrative as they used to be.
+One result of this is that salaries and relocation packages are perhaps not as lucrative as they used to be.
 In this environment, contract negotiation becomes especially important for expatriates, while a knowledge of Mandarin and local experience are good ways to get ahead of the competition.

 More expats are taking lower paying jobs in Shanghai, trading immediate income for the longer-term benefits of experience.
 Depending on their jobs, however, expatriates still have reason to expect a higher salary than in their home countries.